 1. Pick the Right Time:

-Make sure your baby is exposed to sunlight for 10 to 15 minutes between 7 to 9 am to draw maximum benefits.
+Make sure your baby is exposed to sunlight for 10 to 15 minutes between 7 and 10 am to draw maximum benefits.
 An hour after sunrise and an hour prior to sunset is considered the best time to expose your baby to sunlight.
-Since the baby’s skin is sensitive, a maximum of 10-15 minutes is enough to reap rich rewards.
-Prolonged exposure to UV rays can damage your baby’s skin membrane, causing redness, burning and irritation.
+Since the baby’s skin is sensitive, exposure to sunlight should not exceed 30 minutes.
+Prolonged exposure to UV rays can damage your baby’s skin membrane, causing redness, burning, and irritation.

 2. Use Minimum Clothing: